Pauline Trigère

 Anne Klein

 You may have passed through her section at the Bay, or other department stores over the years and thought not too much about her label other than wondering, “is she related to Calvin?”
-Well we’re here to tell you that the answer is no!
+Well, we’re here to tell you that the answer is no!

 Anne Klein, né Hannah Golofski, was born in 1923 in Brooklyn, NY.
 In 1937 at the age of 14, she received a scholarship to attend the Traphagen School of Fashion.
-Her first job in the industry was at Varden Petites, who’s line she re-launched by introducing fresh cuts and trends for petite and young women, which would become the line “Junior Miss”.
+Her first job in the industry was at Varden Petites, whose line she re-launched by introducing fresh cuts and trends for petite and young women, which would become the line “Junior Miss”.

 In 1940 she began designing for a ready to wear company, and eventually in 1944 she joined forces with Bonnie Cashin and Claire McCardell forming a design trio!
 Very cool!